ENS 101. CURRENT ISSUES IN ENVIRONMENTAL SCIENCE 4 sh

 ENS 350.
 ENVIRONMENTAL VISIONS 4 sh

 This course explores emerging alternative, long-term, “green” visions of the future far beyond the familiar responses to the ecological emergency of our times.
 What might fully realized eco-visionary social and technological systems look like?
 Might our relations with other-than-human beings be completely transformed?
-Might environmentalism itself evolve as we move beyond the Earth itself ?
+Might environmentalism itself evolve as we move beyond the Earth itself?
 Students end by developing an environmental vision of their own.
-Satisfies the expression requirement of the General Studies program.
+Satisfies the expression requirement of the Core Curriculum program.

 ENS 359.
 SPECIAL TOPICS SEMINAR 2-4 sh